russ-schumacher/acis_temp_precip_scatter/README.md

 This python code pulls temperature and precipitation data for user-defined stations over a user-defined time period from ACIS, then uses plotly to generate scatterplots.

-Requires pandas and plotly to be installed, as well as [kaleido](https://plotly.com/python/static-image-export/]) if you want to write the plots to image files.
+Requires json, pandas and plotly to be installed, as well as [kaleido](https://plotly.com/python/static-image-export/]) if you want to write the plots to image files.

 The code is in the jupyter notebook included here, the only changes a user needs to make are to include the desired station ID(s), and to define the desired start and end dates for the period of interest.